prakashprathap/ML-PROJECTS/Drug classification/README.md

 ### Description:

-Body performance is predicted using Classification analysis.
+ Drug classification is predicted using Classification analysis.
 Dataset is taken from Kaggle.